momozor/emacs-ada-alire/README.md

 Unstable (use at your own risk)

 ## License
-This software is licensed under the MIT license.
+This software is licensed under the GPL-3.0 or later license.
 See COPYING file for more details.